Episcopal Service Corps deploys full roster of young adults to serve communities despite COVID-19

 Each applicant accepted as a corps member is placed with one of the network’s local programs for nearly 12 months, loosely shadowing the typical academic year, and program directors match the members with nonprofits in their communities.
 The program provides housing, meals and modest stipends, and corps members commit to working 35 hours a week on projects ranging from feeding and housing ministries to environmental conservation to racial reconciliation initiatives.

-Johnson Service Corps has been active for 20 years, but this year has posed unprecedented challenges, program director Andrew Hudgins told ENS, starting with recruitment of corps members to live in the program’s two houses, in Durham and Raleigh.
+Johnson Service Corps has been active for 20 years, but this year has posed unprecedented challenges, program director Andrew Hudgins told ENS, starting with recruitment of corps members to live in the program’s two houses, in Durham and Chapel Hill.

 “We’re living in a time of a highly contagious disease.
 Is anybody going to want to live with anybody right now?”
 Hudgins said.
 Finding willing candidates for the program’s eight openings turned out to be easy, though greater effort was devoted to developing a plan to keep them safe.
 “At times it feels like we’re rebuilding the program from the ground up,” he said.